Z0ntaro/Joke-Generator/README.md

 ## 🌐 API Used

-[JokeAPI](https://jokeapi.dev/) - A RESTful API that provides random jokes in various categories.
+[JokeAPI](https://jokeapi.dev/) - A RESTFUL API that provides jokes in various categories.

 ## 📄 License